manojchoragudi/Uber_Data_Engineering_Project/README.md

 - A production-style Kimball star schema in Gold, with full SCD Type 2 history on location.
 - A pipeline architecture supporting both batch backfill and real-time ingestion through the same downstream Silver/Gold model.

-## 🔧 Troubleshooting

-**`CBS Token authentication failed` when sending/consuming Event Hub messages**
-- Usually an `EntityPath` mismatch between the connection string and the `eventhub_name`/`EH_NAME` passed to the client — they must refer to the same entity, not the namespace.

-**`'NoneType' object has no attribute 'strip'` when creating the producer/consumer client**
-- The connection string environment variable isn't loading — check `.env` formatting (no quotes, no spaces around `=`) and that the script runs from the correct working directory.

-**`getaddrinfo failed` / `ErrorCondition.SocketError`**
-- DNS couldn't resolve the Event Hub namespace hostname — check for typos in the `Endpoint=sb://...` value.

-**Kafka bootstrap / node-assignment timeouts on Databricks serverless compute**
-- Serverless compute enforces Network Connectivity Config (NCC) egress rules.
-Ensure an NCC rule allows outbound traffic to the Event Hubs namespace on port `9093`.